bitauth/libauth/.github/CONTRIBUTING.md

 - **accept `readonly`, return mutable** - We should always return mutable types to allow consumers the option of mutating results without running afoul of type-checking.
 For the same reason, when we accept a value, we should always accept it as `readonly` for maximum flexibility.
 - **use `tslint:disable-next-line` or `tslint:disable-line`** - It's ok to disable tslint; in some cases, rules should be disabled every time they're hit (e.g. `no-bitwise`).
 By using single-line disables, we clearly mark intentional deviations from our conventions.
+- **avoid Hungarian notation & name prefixing** – Including the type of a variable in its name is a code smell: a name should clearly describe only one concept, and types are the business of the type system.
+Likewise, using prefixes to distinguish between an interface and an instance typically indicates the concepts should be simplified.
+E.g. `IChecker` and `Checker` – this is likely made unnecessarily complex to accommodate an object-oriented style.
+Consider replacing with a single function (or if instantiation is required, a stateless object containing only functions).

 ## Areas for Improvement